-Should it ever be necessary to start late or cancel school due to bad weather, please listen to KARP/KDUZ, or WCCO, or watch the news for updates.
-NDMA will start late or close any time HUTCHINSON SCHOOL DISTRICT is late or closes.
-We will not know about an early school closing until we get the official call from the Hutchinson School District office, informing us of the closing.

-Stay tuned to WCCO, KDUZ and KARP for further weather announcements as they become available, in case the late start turns to a closure.
-Please keep in mind that you will need to watch/listen for closings or delays for the "Hutchinson School District", (423), not NDMA.
+Should it ever be necessary to start late or cancel school due to bad weather, please listen to KARP, KDUZ, or WCCO, or watch the news for updates.
+Stay tuned for further weather announcements as they become available, in case the late start turns to a closure.
+Since we have our own transportation, you will watch/ listen for closings or delays for New Discoveries Montessori Academy.